Graduate Credit Hours

 This course is for NBCT renewal candidates and assessors.

-To provide in depth studies in specific dimensions of teaching, such as techniques of questioning, evaluation of instruction and evaluation of curriculum.
+To provide in-depth studies in specific dimensions of teaching, such as techniques of questioning, evaluation of instruction and evaluation of curriculum.
 Topics will vary from semester to semester.
-Consent of instructor or department chair is needed prior to enrollment.
+Consent of the instructor or department chair is needed prior to enrollment.

 EL/ED 842.
 NATIONAL BOARD CERTIFICATION PORTFOLIO DEVELOPMENT - 3 HRS

 This course is designed to provide teachers with the basic requirements for portfolio development as designed by the NBPTS.
 Students will have an opportunity to review and study the current portfolio manuals and standards document in their respective disciplines/developmental levels, and examine other relevant publications from the NBPTS.
 Students will also receive guidance and consultation that will be helpful in gathering and organizing the supportive professional documentation required for the NBPTS assessment procedures.

 EL/ED 843.
 NATIONAL BOARD CERTIFICATION SCHOOL-BASED PROJECT - 6 HRS

 This course is for teachers who are candidates for certification as designed by the NBPTS.
 Provides professional support and guidance for teachers during the academic year they are completing the two components of the NBPTS assessment process--the school-site portfolio, and the written assessment center exercises.